Combinatorial Hopf Algebras of Simplicial Complexes: -analogues

-where $S(k,j)$ are the Stirling numbers of the second kind. \end{cor} \begin{proof} First, we calculate the principal specialization of a star with $n$ vertices directly.
-Once again identify the vertex set of $St_n$ with $[n]$.
-Then for any ordered set partition $(B_1,B_2,\dots, B_l)$ of $[n]$ of type $\alpha$, the induced subgraph with vertex set $B_i$ has rank $\alpha_i-1$ if the center vertex is in $B_i$ and 0 otherwise.
-Considering all ordered set partitions of type $\alpha$ the number of times the center vertex appears in $B_i$ is given by $\frac{\alpha_i}{n}{n \choose \alpha}$.
+where $S(k,j)$ are the Stirling numbers of the second kind. \end{cor} \begin{proof}\footnote{We thank the anonymous referee for the proof of Corollary~\ref{starCor}.} First, we calculate $ ps^{1}(\psi^{-q}(St_n))(-1)$ directly.
+Identify the vertex set of $St_n$ with $[n]$.
+Then for any ordered set partition $(V_1,V_2,\dots, V_\ell)$ of $[n]$ of type $\alpha$, the induced subgraph with vertex set $V_i$ has rank $\alpha_i-1$ if the center vertex is in $V_i$ and 0 otherwise.
+Considering all ordered set partitions of type $\alpha$ the number of times the center vertex appears in $V_i$ is given by $\frac{\alpha_i}{n}{n \choose \alpha}$.
+Therefore,